 Source: Naked Security

-ERP, or enterprise resource planning, software enables small businesses to replace different departmental information systems and databases with programs that work together and utilize a single database.
-ERP software is available for key business functions such as order processing, production control and finance.
+Enterprise resource planning ERP and customer relationship management CRM software enables small businesses to replace different departmental information systems and databases with programs that work together and utilize a single database.
+ERP and CRM software is available for key business functions such as geo-spatial mapping and keeping in touch with your customers, their continually changing requirements, order processing, production control and finance.

 By using a common technology platform and database throughout the company, small businesses can integrate departmental activities and achieve a range of cost, operational and productivity benefits.

-Implementing an ERP system requires careful planning to achieve the target benefits and minimize the risk of project failure.
+Implementing an ERP and CRM system requires careful planning to achieve the target improvements, benefits and minimize the risk of project failure.

-A key benefit of ERP software is that it provides the various departments of your company with the same snapshot of important business information.
+A key benefit of ERP and CRM software is that it provides the various departments of your company with the same snapshot of important business information.
+That saves time and money!

 In many small companies, departments have their own information systems, creating information silos that other departments cannot access or share.